 Charles H. Reinike III

 Reinike attended St. John's College in Santa Fe, NM and LSU in Baton Rouge, LA.
-He received his degree in Philosophy with concentrations in Ancient Greek Language and Fine Art.
 He worked as a sculptor's assistant in the Art Department at LSU under Armin Scheler, a demanding and respected professor who encouraged him to pursue his love of sculpture.
-Reinike continued his art studies but he opted for a degree in Philosophy, believing that art requires thought as well as technique.
+Believing that art requires thought as well as technique, Reinike opted for a degree in Philosophy with concentrations in Ancient Greek Language and Fine Art.

 Upon graduation, he began to work with his father on large commissioned works, at first as an apprentice and later as a partner.
 In 1971, Reinike and his wife, Edna, assumed the ownership of the gallery that his parents had founded in 1930.
 They expanded its scope, and in 1988, they relocated the gallery to Atlanta, where it remains.